mpv-player/mpv/DOCS/interface-changes.rst

       warning)
     - drop deprecated --video-aspect-method=hybrid option choice
     - rename --hdr-tone-mapping to --tone-mapping (and generalize it)
+    - --opengl-fbo-format changes from a choice to a string.
+Also, its value will be checked only on renderer initialization, rather than when the option is set.
  --- mpv 0.26.0 ---
     - remove remaining deprecated audio device options, like --alsa-device Some of them were removed in earlier releases.